MatejBursik/rspass/README.md

 # Interactive (prompts for password)
 rspass add github

-# With password as argument (less secure - visible in shell history)
+# With password as an argument (less secure - visible in shell)
 rspass add github --password mySecretPassword123
 ```